 - Frame: 600DD Inflatable Frame

-Undoubtedly one of the most unique outdoor projector screens we’ve seen and used, the Holiday Styling Inflatable Movie Screen is one not to miss if you want to create fun in just minutes.
+Undoubtedly one of the most unique outdoor projector screens we’ve seen and used, the Gemmy Inflatable Movie Screen is one not to miss if you want to create fun in just minutes.

 Made with heavy-duty, triple-grade 600DD thickness, it’s super durable and strong.
 It also has reinforced loops on each corner, with ropes, pegs, and a durable frame in the rear to ensure it stays upright.